HHS/TANF-app/docs/Architecture Decision Record/009-git-workflow.md

     * adds `qasp-review` label
     * assigns the Government as the reviewer:
         * For backend development work assign `alexsoble`, `adpennington` and `lfrohlich`
-        * For frontend work, assign the same as backend work but also include `iamjolly` for a11y review
+        * For frontend work, assign the same as backend work but also include `iamjolly` and `ttran-hub` for a11y review
         * For research and design work assign `lfrohlich`
-        * For security controls assign `lforhlich`
+        * For security controls assign `lfrohlich`
 18. For PRs with `qasp-review` label, the appropriate reviewer performs the review and/or requests changes. **GOAL** 5 days: 3 days to perform the review and 2 days to implement the requested changes.
     * When changes are asked for, the changes are made by the contributor.
 Raft reviewers should internalize the changes asked by the Government such that the same feedback is already incorporated and/or caught in future (continuous improvement)
     * When security controls are approved, additional reviews are asked for by OCIO